monyou/baiganio.github.io/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+The build artifacts will be stored in the `dist/` directory. `-prod` flag is for a production build.
 * ng build --prod --base-href "https://baiganio.github.io/baiganio.github.io/

+For repositories with included gh-pages you need to execute the following command.
+This will upload files from the `dist/` directory right into gh-pages.
 * ngh -m "Some self-explaining message."

 ## Running unit tests